gelic-idealab/design-critique/Instructions/Student-Upload-Google-Drive-Icosa-Gallery.md

 5. Press `Upload`.
 6. Drag-and-drop the GLB file from the computer to the `Choose File` button.
 7. Or press `Choose File` and select the GLB file.
 8. Wait for the upload to finish, then refresh the page.
+It should automatically take you to `Manage Uploads`.
-9. Scroll to the bottom of `My Uploads` and select the last item, which should be your garment.
+9. Scroll to the bottom of `Manage Uploads` and select the last item, which should be your garment.
 10. Preview the garment and make sure it looks correct.

 ___